V.League 1: International competitions

+Qualification for Asian competitions

+Qualification criteria for 2025–26

+The V.League 1 winner qualify automatically for the subsequent season's AFC Champions League Two group stage and runner-ups qualify for the qualifying play-offs.

+The number of places allocated to Vietnamese clubs in AFC competitions is dependent upon the position the country holds in the AFC club competition rankings, which are calculated based on the performance of teams in AFC competitions over the previous eight years.
+Currently, Vietnam is ranked fourteenth, ahead of Singapore and above Jordan.

+As of 18 May 2025, the coefficients for are as follows:

+Qualification criteria for 2026–27

+As of 6 November 2025, the coefficients for are as follows:

+Performance in international competitions

+Currently, though Vietnam is standing 14th in the AFC clubs ranking.
+Vietnam has been made through best performance in the AFC Champions League Two (previously AFC Cup), one of the best performance are from Hanoi FC for reaching zonal semi-finals on 2019 AFC Cup and Becamex Ho Chi Minh City (previously Becamex Binh Duong), reached through semi-finals on 2009 AFC Cup.

+Prize money

+Here are the prize money as of 2025–26 V.League 1:

 Sponsorship

 Since the 2000–2001 season, the V.League 1 has been branded with a principal sponsor's name and logo.
 The following companies have acted as principal sponsors:

 Controversies

 2013 controversy

-After Xuân Thành Sài Gòn was docked points for what the VFF deemed the club unsportsmanlike conduct when the club fielded a noncompetitive squad for their Matchday 20 meeting with Sông Lam Nghệ An, club officials announced that the club would withdraw from the league.
+After Xuân Thành Sài Gòn was docked points for what the VFF deemed the club's unsportsmanlike conduct in fielding a non-competitive squad for their Matchday 20 meeting with Sông Lam Nghệ An, club officials announced that the club would withdraw from the league.
 On 22 August 2013, the VFF approved Xuân Thành Sài Gòn's withdrawal request.
-Matches where the club was involved were vacated.
+Matches involving the club were vacated.
 The VFF is still debating if the last place club will still be relegated to V.League 2, though the league charter states that the club in 12th place would be the only club relegated in the 2013 campaign.

 Relegation was cancelled for the 2013 campaign after Xuân Thành Sài Gòn withdrew from the V.League 1 before the conclusion of the season.
 QNK Quảng Nam, Than Quảng Ninh and Hùng Vương An Giang, as winners, first runners-up and second runners-up respectively, were promoted from the 2013 V.League 2 season.
 Kienlongbank Kiên Giang failed to apply for the 2014 campaign and subsequently folded during the offseason.